JonPSmith/TryGithubPages/docs/_posts/Index.md

 layout: default
 title:  "Home"
 date:   2021-07-10 11:56:29 +0100
-description: index in docs
+description: first index
 permalink: /
 ---

-# /docs/Index.md
+# _posts/index.md

-With some texts in it.
+With some texts in it